 Infusing without sugar is known as a tincture.
 This process leaves the botanical to infuse its flavour and medicinal properties in alcohol for a period of time.
 Bitters are the same process but using a very bitter botanical, such as mugwort, wormwood, dandelion root, burdock root, gentian root or even orange peel.
 These provide a very bitter flavour and are so strong that only droplets should be used in a drink to change its character.
 You can mix and match the tinctures and bitters to create interesting flavours, using your own ratios to taste, i.e 12 parts lavender tincture to 4 parts orange peel bitters.

 Bog Myrtle Tinctur

-To craft the lucious taste of a Caorunn Rich Pickings cocktail you firstly need to start with creating a handmade Bog Mertyle syrup.
+To craft the lucious taste of a Caorunn Rich Pickings cocktail you firstly need to start with creating a handmade Bog Myryle syrup.

 Add Bog Myrtle to Caorunn and leave for 2 weeks.
 Remove bog myrtle and decant into a spring bottle.